wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/5-powerapps-create-first.md

 1. Under **Choose an Excel file**, select the Excel workbook.
 1. Select **Connect**.

-PowerApps generates the app, making all sorts of inferences about your data to generate a useful app as a starting point.
+PowerApps generates the app by inspecting your data and matching it with PowerApps capabilities so that you get a working app as a starting point.

 ## Explore the generated app
 Success!
 Your new three-screen app opens in PowerApps Studio.